-While the accounting disclosure of monetary and in-kind donations used by corporations means proving and 468 recording the donations in the book group, the financial statements "the statement of income" and the tables 469 470 and reports attached to the financial statements for the financial period ended in a more detailed manner.
-471 Contributions "donations" during the financial period are shown as a total amount -included as a balance in the contributions account, in the income statement.
-While the detailed data and full information about those 472 contributions appear in the tables and reports attached to the financial statements.
-These tables include the 473 value of each donation and the type of donation" monetary contributions\in-kind contributions", payment method 474 "Cash/check", recipients of donations and their addresses and permanent headquarters, Communication tools 475 with recipients" telephone numbers\mail boxes "postboxes"\permanent headquarters location: state, city, area 476 and street".
+While the accounting disclosure of monetary and in-kind donations used by corporations means proving and recording the donations in the book group, the financial statements "the statement of income" and the tables and reports attached to the financial statements for the financial period ended in a more detailed manner.
+Contributions "donations" during the financial period are shown as a total amount - included as a balance in the contributions account, in the income statement.
+While the detailed data and full information about those contributions appear in the tables and reports attached to the financial statements.
+These tables include the value of each donation and the type donation" monetary contributions\inkind of contributions", payment method "Cash/check", recipients of donations and their addresses and permanent headquarters.
+Communication tools with recipients" telephone numbers/mail boxes "postboxes"/ permanent headquarters location: state, city, area ,and street".
 Purpose of donation.
-Disclosure is all detailed data that give the readers of the financial statements.
-477 full knowledge about that total amount of contributions appearing in the income statement.
-It should be noted 478 that there is a difference between the process of accounting proving "recording" and the process of accounting 479 disclosure.
-Proving in accounting books is the recording of financial transactions-after they are completed, by 480 relying on a set of supporting documents.
-Disclosure means providing all the detailed data on these transactions to 481 create sufficient knowledge about them for the readers of the financial statements.
-The following is a hypothetical 482 casesimulates the reality, which describes how familiar accounting disclosure about donations in most corporations 483 of the world.
-Assuming that: Total value of the donations account balance of Green Mountain Company for the 484 beverage industry -Benghazi -Libya, for the financial period ended on 31 December 2018 was \$ 20000.
-This value 485 is a total amount of three donations made during the financial period ended, its detailed data as follows:(1) \$ 486 6,000 is the value of a donation for the maintenance of a public school in the city of Benghazi, the value was paid 487 by a check "check number 23434543.
-(2) \$ 7000 The value of a donation to build a bridge in the city of Benghazi, 488 the value was paid by a check "check number 23439993."
-A number of payment authorization is 77767.
-The 489 Municipality of Benghazi received the value on 3 May 2018.
-In addition to the means of communication with 490 the Municipality of Benghazi "Phone Numbers/Email/Mailbox"; (3) \$ 7000 The value of a donation to for the 491 maintenance of a public hospital in the city of Benghazi, the value paid by a check "check number 23555543.
-492 "A number of payment authorization is 89867.
-The of Health Benghazi received the value on August 2018.
-In 493 addition to the means of communication with the Ministry of Health "Phone Numbers\Email\Mailbox"; (4) The 494 company's revenues during 2018 were \$ 200,000.
-The company's expenses during 2018 were \$ 90,000 "without 495 the value of donations."
-Suppose that the tax rate imposed on the income of the corporations in a country was 496 % 40 of the value of taxable income.
-497
+Disclosure is all detailed data that give the readers of the financial statements full knowledge about that total amount of contributions appearing in the income statement.
+It should be noted that there is a difference between the process of accounting proving "recording" and the process of accounting disclosure.
+Proving in accounting books is the recording of financial transactions- after they are completed, by relying on a set of supporting documents.
+Disclosure means providing all the detailed data on these transactions to create sufficient knowledge about them for the readers of the financial statements.
+The following is a hypothetical casesimulates the reality, which describes how familiar accounting disclosure about donations in most corporations of the world.
+Assuming that: Total value of the donations account balance of Green Mountain Company for the beverage industry - Benghazi - Libya, for the financial period ended on 31 December 2018 was \$ 20000.
+This value is a total amount of three donations made during the financial period ended, its detailed data as follows:(1) \$ 6,000 is the value of a donation for the maintenance of a public school in the city of Benghazi, the value was paid by a check "check number 23434543.
+"A number of payment authorization is 55567.
+The Ministry of Education in Benghazi received the value on 3 March 2018.
+In addition to the means of communication with the Ministry of Education" Phone Numbers\Email\Mailbox"; (2) \$ 7000 The value of a donation to build a bridge in the city of Benghazi, the value was paid by a check "check number 23439993.
+"A number of payment authorization is 77767.
+The Municipality of Benghazi received the value on 3 May 2018.
+In addition to the means of communication with the Municipality of Benghazi "Phone Numbers\Email\Mailbox"; (3) \$ 7000 The value of a donation to for the maintenance of a public hospital in the city of Benghazi, the value was paid by a check "check number 23555543.
+"A number of payment authorization is

-Based on the above mentioned financial data, the manner of usual accounting disclosure by companies can be 498 determined as in table 2.
-499
+89867.
+The Ministry of Health in Benghazi received the value on August 7, 2018.
+In addition to the means of communication with the Ministry of Health "Phone Numbers\Email\Mailbox"; (4) The company's revenues during 2018 were \$ 200,000.
+The company's expenses during 2018 were \$ 90,000 "without the value of donations."
+Suppose that the tax rate imposed on the income of the corporations in a country was % 40 of the value of taxable income.
+Based on the above mentioned financial data, the manner of usual accounting disclosure by companies can be determined as in table 2.